 ‘What’s all this got to do with the Accountant?’
 I hear you say!
 Plenty.
 For years now accountants have been rationalizing data.
 Making sense of the numbers.
 Producing reports to explain the story.
 This places accountants in a prime position to recognize data that is useful, data that can help align business with its strategic plan.
 Then analyze that data and report on it.

 Accountants are already Excel users.
 New software is just a barrier right!
 Why fix what’s not broken!
 Excels BI tools are not a new software to learn.
 THIS is just an extension to the tools Accountants already have.

 I am here to help.
-Below you will find links to my Power Courses offering you a 10% discount.
-(Each of these BI tools can be used in isolation, therefore we have a course for each) This offer is only available with these links, which you are free to share with your friend and colleagues.
+Below you will find links to my Power Courses (Each of these BI tools can be used in isolation, therefore we have a course for each).
+If you want to provide business intelligence services in your organization, now is the time to upskill.

 Business Intelligence for the Excel user and accountant brings the power of data to the ordinary business.

-Want better discounts?
-Sign up for my newsletter to get load of Tip and trick on Excel and Business intelligence and exclusive discounts that are only available for my newsletter subscribers
+Would you like exclusive offers and discounts on our courses?
+Sign up for my newsletter to get Tips and trick on Excel and Business intelligence and exclusive discounts that are only available for my newsletter subscribers

 If you are still not convinced you to need to learn Excel Power Tools, why don’t you check out these demonstrations and watch Excel Power Tools in Action